-After high school, Lawson entered Baldwin-Wallace College in Brea, Ohio in 1947.
+After high school, Lawson entered Baldwin-Wallace College in Berea, Ohio in 1947.
 During his years at Baldwin-Wallace, he became a member of the Fellowship of Reconciliation (FOR) local chapter and the Congress of Racial Equality (CORE), both of which were devoted advocates of direct nonviolent resistance to racism.
 Consistent with his beliefs towards nonviolence, Lawson became a “conscientious objector” during the Korean War.
 In April 1951, Lawson was found guilty of violating the draft laws of the United States, and sentenced to three years in a federal prison.
 Upon his release from prison, Lawson returned to Baldwin-Wallace and earned his bachelor’s degree.
 Afterward, Lawson traveled to India to work the Methodist Board of Missionaries.
-While in India, he studied the Gandhian principles of Satayagrapha, or the strategy of nonviolence.
+While in India, he studied the Gandhian principles of satyagraha, or the strategy of passive political resistance.
 Lawson would later use these principles to combat and end racial segregation in the US.

 Upon returning to the US in 1956, Lawson entered Oberlin College’s Graduate School of Theology.
 In 1957, one of Lawson’s professors introduced him to the Reverend Dr. Martin Luther King, Jr., who urged him to move south and aid in the Civil Rights Movement.
 Heeding King’s advice, Lawson moved to Nashville, Tennessee and enrolled at the Divinity School of Vanderbilt University, where he served as the southern director for FOR and began hosting nonviolence training workshops for the Southern Christian Leadership Conference.
 There Lawson trained many of the future leaders of the Civil Rights Movement, including James Bevel, Diane Nash, John Lewis, Bernard Lafayette, and Marion Barry.